 If you are going to a reserve with kauri, wash your footwear and your dog’s paws thoroughly at home or at work before you go!

 Do it again when you get back.
 Ensure the water is draining into the sewer not the storm water drain.
 When you get to the reserve:

 - Use the scrubbing brush and spray at the cleaning stations

 Off-road bike riding

 Please do not ride in any kauri reserve due to the difficulty in adequately cleaning bikes - and in particular their tyres.
 Onepoto Domain and

 Normanton Reserve ‘Learn to Ride’ tracks are ideal for children.

 Running the tracks

-Please run in only one open kauri reserve on any outing (unless you go home and thoroughly wash and scrub your shoes) - make up the distance in non-kauri reserves or on the footpaths.
+Please run in only one open kauri reserve on any outing.
+If you want to explore other reserves, please thoroughly wash and scrub your shoes between sites, or make use of areas without kauri.